DaneVinson/scarredworld/TS4/Contracts/03 - Pleasant Valley/readme.md

   * Travel: Contractors left the Valley at sunrise.
 The day's travel was uneventful.
   * Rest: Uneventful
 * 9/1
-  * Travel: Morning attack of Manticores
+  * Travel: The contractors were attacked by a mated pair of Manticores.
+The beasts remained attacked from the air with their spiked tails and inflicted heavy wounds on contractors before they were both killed.
   * Rest: Uneventful
 * 9/2
   * Travel: White Abashai